-The IDRA Valued Youth Partnership is a research-based, internationally-recognized dropout prevention program that has kept 98 percent of its tutors in school.
+The IDRA Valued Youth Partnership is a research-based, internationally-recognized dropout prevention program that has kept 98% of its tutors in school.

 The Valued Youth Partnership, created by the Intercultural Development Research Association, is an internationally-recognized, cross-age tutoring program with an unusual twist.
 This dropout prevention program works by identifying junior high and high school students in at-risk situations and enlisting them as tutors for elementary school youngsters who are also struggling in school.
 Given this role of personal and academic responsibility, the Valued Youth tutors learn self-discipline and develop self-esteem; schools shift to the philosophy and practices of valuing students considered at-risk.

 Results show that tutors stay in school, have increased academic performance, improved school attendance and advanced to higher education.

 “The Valued Youth Partnership exemplifies IDRA’s asset-based approach.
 The program is based on the creed that all students are valuable, none is expendable,” stated Dr. María “Cuca” Robledo Montecel.
 “It has maintained a less than 2% dropout rate, which is an incredible legacy.”